Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Introduction

 The second category focuses on theory regarding individual feature importance measures.
 Results in this line of work do not rely on Lipschitz conditions.
-However, to the best of our knowledge, these works only study statistical properties of noisy features, but do not provide results for signal features in finite samples, as obtained in this paper for signed interactions of signal features under the LSS model.
+However, to the best of our knowledge, these works study statistical properties of only noisy features, but do not provide results for signal features in finite samples.
 Louppe et al.\cite{louppe2013} show that Mean Decrease Impurity (MDI) feature importance for randomized trees has a closed-form formula with infinite number of samples.
 Zhou and Hooker \cite{zhou2020a} use out-of-sample data to improve the MDI feature importance with unbiased theoretical guarantees.
 Li et al. \cite{li2019} show that the MDI feature importance of noisy features is inversely proportional to the minimum leaf node size, and suggest a way to improve the MDI using out-of-bag samples.
 L{\"o}cher \cite{loecher2020unbiased} gives a family of MDI feature importance via out-of-bag samples that are unbiased for the noisy features.
-Moreover, many studies focus on permutation-based feature importance measures \cite{ishwaran2007,Strobl2008,Janitza2016,nembrini2018,nembrini2019,debeer2020conditional}.
+Moreover, many studies focus on permutation-based feature importance measures, in particular, Shapley effects \cite{ishwaran2007,Strobl2008,Janitza2016,nembrini2018,nembrini2019,debeer2020conditional, benard2021}.
+Among these works, \cite{benard2021} shows some conceptual similarities to the DWP approach considered in this paper, as they also consider the concept of \textit{joint appearance of features on decision paths} in the RF tree ensemble.
+However, instead of using this concept to extract feature interactions, as done in this work, they use it to define an importance sampling scheme to estimate the Shapley effects.

+Also related to our work is the recent work \cite{benard2021a}, which analyzes the extraction of rule sets from a RF tree ensemble.
+This is very similar to interaction selection as considered in this work, except that the extracted rules in \cite{benard2021a} also include specific estimated thresholds for the individual features.
+The theoretical analysis in \cite{benard2021a} focuses on the stability of the selected rules without specifying a particular data generating model.
+In contrast, this paper obtains model selection consistency results for LSSFind to estimate signed interactions of signal features under the LSS model.